-- Approval of national emergency requires special majority as per Article 368 in both houses.
+- Approval of a national emergency requires a special majority as per Article 368 in both houses.

-- Resolution by the state legislature for the creation/abolition of Legislative Council (Article 169).
+- Resolution by the state legislature for the creation/abolition of the Legislative Council (Article 169).

 Special Majority as Per Article 368 plus State ratification

-This type of special majority is required when a constitutional amendment bill try to change the federal structure.
+This type of special majority is required when a constitutional amendment bill tries to change the federal structure.
 Special majority as per article 368 plus state ratification requires a majority of 2/3rd members present and voting supported by more than 50% of the state legislatures by a simple majority.
-A good example would be the bill which introduced the National Judical Appointments Commission (NJAC).
-It required the support of at-least 15 state legislatures out of the 29 states.
+A good example would be the bill that introduced the National Judicial Appointments Commission (NJAC).
+It required the support of at least 15 state legislatures out of the 29 states.

-Cases where special majority as per article 368 plus state ratification is used: To pass a constitutional amendment bill which affect federalism like – position of High Court Judges.
+Cases where special majority as per article 368 plus state ratification is used: To pass a constitutional amendment bill which affects federalism like the position of High Court Judges.

 Special Majority as Per Article 61